-The design and development of X-ray optics has a long tradition in the Czech Republic (e.g. Hudec et al., 1991, 1999, 2000, 2001, Inneman et al. 1999, 2000).
-A range of various related technologies have been exploited and investigated, including technologies for future large, light-weight X-ray telescopes.
+Design and development of X-ray optics have a long tradition in the Czech Republic (e.g. Hudec et al., 1991, 1999, 2000, 2001, Inneman et al. 1999, 2000).
+A range of related technologies have been exploited and investigated, including technologies for future large light-weight X-ray telescopes.

-Future large space X-ray telescopes (such as IXO considered by ESA or IXO/Constellation X by NASA) require precise, light-weight X-ray optics based on numerous thin reflecting shells.
+Future large space X-ray telescopes (such as Athena, considered by ESA [16]) require precise lightweight X-ray optics based on numerous thin reflecting shells.
 Novel approaches and advanced technologies need to be developed and exploited.
-In this paper, we refer to Czech efforts in connection with IXO (now Athena), focusing on the results of test X-ray mirror shells produced by glass thermal forming (GTF) and by shaping Si wafers.
+In this paper, we refer to Czech efforts in connection with Athena, focusing on the results of test X-ray mirror shells produced by glass thermal forming (GTF) and by shaping Si wafers.
 Both glass foils and Si wafers are commercially available, have excellent surface microroughness of a few 0.1 nm, and low weight (the volume density is $2.5 \text{ g} \cdot \text{cm}^{-3}$ for glass and $2.3 \text{ g} \cdot \text{cm}^{-3}$ for Si).
-Technologies need to be exploited for shaping these substrates to achieve the required precise X-ray optics geometries without degrading the fine surface microroughness.
+Technologies need to be exploited for shaping these substrates to achieve the required precise X-ray optic geometries without degrading the fine surface microroughness.

-Although glass, and more recently, silicon wafers have been considered the most promising materials for future advanced large aperture X-ray telescopes, other alternative materials are also worth further study, such as amorphous metals and glassy carbon (Marsch et al., 1997).
+Although glass and, more recently, silicon wafers have been considered the most promising materials for future advanced large aperture X-ray telescopes, other alternative materials are also worth further study, such as amorphous metals and glassy carbon (Marsch et al., 1997).
 In order to achieve sub-arsec angular resolutions, the principles of active optics need to be adopted.
-The International X-ray Observatory (IXO) is a new X-ray telescope with joint participation of NASA, the European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA).
-This project supersedes both NASA's Constellation-X and ESA's XEUS mis-In mid-2008, officials from ESA, sion concepts.
-NASA and JAXA headquarters agreed to conduct a joint study of IXO with a single merged set of top-level science goals.
-This agreement established the key science measurement requirements (White et al., 2009).
-The spacecraft configuration for the IXO study is a mission featuring a single large X-ray mirror, an extendible optical bench with a focal length of $\sim 20~\mathrm{m}$ and a suite of five focal plane instruments.
-The X-ray instruments under study for the IXO concept include: a wide field imaging detector, a high-spectral-resolution imaging spectrometer (calorimeter), a hard X-ray imaging detector, a grating spectrometer, a high timing resolution spectrometer and a polarimeter.
-The IXO mission concept was submitted to the U.S. Decadal Survey committee and to ESA's Cosmic Vision process.
+The Athena X-ray observatory is a new X-ray telescope of the European Space Agency (ESA).
+This project supersedes IXO (International X-ray Observatory) as well as NASA's Constellation-X concept and also ESA's XEUS mission concept (White et al., 2009).
+The spacecraft configuration for the Athena study is a mission featuring two large X-ray telecopes, each with an optical bench with a focal length of approx. 11.5 m and a suite of focal plane instruments.
+The Athena mission concept was presented and discussed in detail at the 1st Athena science meeting held at MPE in Garching, Germany, in June 2011 [16].